Fascia (sash)

-The fascia is a sash worn by clerics and seminarians with the cassock in the Roman Catholic Church and in the Anglican Church.
+The fascia is a sash worn by clerics and seminarians with the cassock in the Roman Catholic Church, in the Anglican Church, and, in certain cases, in Methodism.
 It is not worn as a belt but is placed above the waist between the navel and the breastbone (sternum).
 The ends that hang down are worn on the left side of the body and placed a little forward but not completely off the left hip.

+Etymology

+Fasciare is the Latin word for to bind or wrap.
+This meaning of binding together shows a significance of the fascia keeping the cassock tight to the cleric.

 Use

 The fascia is not a vestment, but is part of choir dress and is also used in more solemn everyday dress.

 Colours

 The pope's fascia is white.
 Only the pope may have his coat of arms placed on the ends of the fascia that hang down near or past the knees.
 The fascia worn by cardinals is scarlet-red watered silk.
 Fascia of purple watered silk are worn by nuncios within the territories assigned to them.
 Plain (not watered) purple fascia are worn by patriarchs, archbishops and bishops who are not cardinals, and also by protonotaries apostolic, honorary prelates, and chaplains of the Pope, these three being the different ranks of monsignors, from highest to lowest.
 However, the Eastern Catholic patriarchs have been allowed to wear scarlet fascia in their choir dress at times, especially before Vatican II, even when they were not also cardinals.
 Black fascia are worn by priests, deacons, seminarians, and acolytes and the fascia worn by priests in the service of the Papal Household is black watered silk.